Viral ‘Boiling Water Challenge’ Sending People To Hospital

 Another viral trend is resulting in hospital visits, CNN is reporting.
 The “boiling water challenge” can only be performed in cold weather, so naturally it’s seen a spike these past few weeks due to the polar vortex that resulted in three-quarters of the population of the United States experiencing temperatures at or below freezing.
 The challenge requires you to throw boiling water into the air and watch it freeze in mid-air, and has already sent eight people to the burn center of Chicago’s Loyola University Medical Center.
-Chicago hit record temperatures at negative 21 degrees.
+Chicago hit record temperatures of negative 21 degrees.

-According to spokeswoman Chris Vicik, injuries included burns to feet, arms, hands, and face at varying severity.
-The University of Iowa Burn Treatment Center in Iowa City also report treating someone there due the boiling water challenge, and Hennepin Healthcare in Minneapolis said a “couple” of people have been treated for the same reason.
+According to spokeswoman Chris Vicik, injuries included burns to feet, arms, hands, and faces at varying severity.
+The University of Iowa Burn Treatment Center in Iowa City also reports treating someone there due the boiling water challenge, and Hennepin Healthcare in Minneapolis said a “couple” of people have been treated for the same reason.
 Both Vicik and Angie Whitley, the clinical care supervisor in Hennepin Healthcare’s burn center, say that some of the injuries came from bystanders who were simply watching someone attempting to pull off the stunt.

 “Some of them being parents or adults (who) go outside with their kids to do it, and the kids kind of get excited and step in the way, and the parents end up throwing the water on the children,” Whitley said.
 “Or, people throw it in the air just as a gust of wind comes, and (the water) catches the wind and it blows it back on them — so we see some face scald injuries from that.”